ashok-acco/react-native-system-settings/README.md

 	protected List<ReactPackage> getPackages() {
 	    return Arrays.<ReactPackage>asList(
 	            new MainReactPackage(),
-	            new SystemSettingsModule()  // <-- Also add this line );
+	            new SystemSettingsPackage()  // <-- Also add this line );
 	}
 	```